johnathanesanders/definitions-openapi/README.md

 The intention for this project is to be a collaborative 'common' data repository, ensuring that data for these common areas fully encompass the needs of all domains.
 For example: Does the financial industry utilize an address differently than the logistics industry?
  - How is the data used differently - *what is the use case*?
- - What data elements are new/used/unused - *is the schema valid*?
+ - What data elements are new/used/unused - *is the schema both valid **and** efficient*?
- - How do we ensure that those differences, when incorporated, don't negatively affect the logistics industry - *standardization*?
+ - How do we ensure that those differences, when incorporated, don't negatively affect other domains - *standardization*?

 ## How are you going about it?
 We are using OpenAPI 3.x definitions, and incorporating OData queries as a commonality.
 We've actually borrowed a few of the OData [parameter definitions](schema/odata/parameters.json) from their examples: [OData to OpenAPI Mapping Version 1.0](http://docs.oasis-open.org/odata/odata-openapi/v1.0/cnprd01/odata-openapi-v1.0-cnprd01.html)